 We offer six electrified vehicles (EVs) in the U.S: the all-electric Focus Electric, the Fusion Energi and C MAX Energi plug-in hybrid electric vehicles (PHEVs), and three hybrid electric vehicles (HEVs).
 We launched the Focus Electric in Europe in 2013 and plan to launch the C MAX Energi plug-in hybrid and a hybrid electric version of the Ford Mondeo in Europe in 2014.
 We plan to launch additional electrified vehicles in other global markets in coming years.
 Consumer interest in EVs grew in 2013.
-In 2013, the total number of EVs sold in the U.S. was 596,948, which accounted for a 3.8 percent of the total vehicles sold, up from 492,319 sold in 2012, which was 3.3 percent of vehicles sold in 2012.1 In 2013 Ford sold over 87,000 EVs including battery electric vehicles (BEVs), HEVs, and PHEVs - an all-time record for Ford.
+In 2013, the total number of EVs sold in the U.S. was 596,948, which accounted for a 3.8 percent of the total vehicles sold, up from 492,319 sold in 2012, which was 3.3 percent of vehicles (BEVs), HEVs, and PHEVs - an all-time record for Ford.
 EV sales accounted for 3.5 percent of company sales, up from 1.6 percent share in 2012.
 Our overall share of the EV market also grew substantially.
 In the fourth quarter of 2013, our retail EV market share was 14.3 percent, up from 6.5 percent in 2013.
 While Ford's share of the electrified vehicle market is growing, electrified vehicles still only represent a small fraction of U.S. sales.
 Electrified vehicles still have a long way to go to get significant penetration in a market that is still dominated by gasoline-powered vehicles.

-fuel-efficient Transit full-size van.
+In 2014, we will introduce the 3.2L Power Stroke® diesel engine in the U.S. in the fuel-efficient Transit full-size van.
 This engine, which will be manufactured in South Africa, adds to our lineup of advanced, clean diesel technologies used in vehicles marketed around the globe.